Create Map Tile Package (Data Management)

 Output Folder

 The location where the multiple tile packages will be generated.
-If the output folder is not empty, a subfolder will be with created in the output folder to store the tiles.
+If the output folder is not empty, a subfolder will be created in the output folder to store the tiles.
 An automatically generated GUID will be used as the folder name.

 When the Create Multiple Packages parameter is unchecked, this parameter is replaced by the Output File parameter to specify the name of the single tile package that will be generated.